lgics/TODO-List/README.md

 ### Rashed's Notes:

  * Make Gerrit commit to import LegacyCamera into Gallery2 instead of the standard camera app if building with LegacyCamera.
 Use this for refrence: https://github.com/KonstaT/android_device_zte_blade/commit/76435377d8f4245e6a4a54d59dd3afe43a28bae7#commitcomment-2002434
- * Finish Calculator patches for MDPI and LDPI devices
+ * Finish Calculator patches for MDPI devices
- * Finish old display compatibility system that should fix triple buffering and copybit/gralloc issues
+ * _Finish old display compatibility system that should fix triple buffering and copybit/gralloc issues_
  * Add link to forum in the Settings via KonstaT's patch
  * Upgrade the kernel
- * Add old graphics support system to hardware/qcom/display
+ * _Add old graphics support system to hardware/qcom/display_
- * Add the USES_LEGACY_GRAPHICS CFLAG into the TripleBuffer common
+ * _Add the USES_LEGACY_GRAPHICS CFLAG into the TripleBuffer common_

 ### Bytecode's Notes: